-The external genital organs of a woman are collectively referred to as the vulva and are composed of all the external parts of the female reproductive system.
+The external genital organs of a woman are collectively referred to as the vulva.
+They are all the external parts of the female reproductive system.
 These organs include the mons pubis, labia majora, labia minora, clitoris, vestibule, hymen, and Bartholin's glands.
-They make up the copulatory organs, which play a vital role in protecting the internal genital organs, and also aid in reproduction.
+They make up the copulatory organs, which play a necessary role in protecting the internal genital organs and also help in reproduction.

-This knowledge of anatomy and functions will help the individual maintain reproductive health, identify disorders, and manage them to promote overall well-being.
-Proper care and hygiene of the external genital organs, hence, will prevent infections and a host of other health problems.
+Female genitalia anatomy and functions will help the individual maintain reproductive health, identify disorders, and manage them to promote overall well-being.
+Proper care and hygiene of the external genital organs will prevent infections and a host of other health problems.

-The collective term for a female's external genital organs is the vulva.
-It comprises various distinct parts that make up the vulva and are unique in terms of their functions and characteristics.
+The collective term for external female genital organs is the vulva.
+The female genitalia comprises various distinct parts that make up the vulva and are unique in terms of their functions and characteristics.
+Together, they protect the reproductive system and support sexual and reproductive health.

 It is the external female genitalia